andr-ew/wrms/README.md

 ### basics

-two wrms (stereo loops), similar in function but each with thier own quirks
+two wrms (stereo loops), similar in function but each with thier own quirks + abilities